 Increased Social Media Presence

 An official website remains a dental practice’s face on the web, but social media has proven to be incredibly effective at promoting brands and increasing their online presence.
-We can expect more dental practices to become increasingly active on Facebook, Twitter, Instagram and other social media platforms in 2019 and the coming years.
+We can expect more dental practices to become increasingly active on Facebook, Twitter, Instagram, TikTok and other social media platforms.

 Apart from promoting brand recognition, regular social media posts by dentists themselves are an excellent way of fostering trust among their patient base as well as boosting their practice’s reputation.